waitinfuture/emapreduce/intl.en-US/User Guide/Component authorization/HBase authorization.md

 # HBase authorization {#concept_e5l_2mb_bfb .concept}

-Without authorization, any account can perform any operations on the HBase cluster that includes disable table, drop table, major compact, and others.
+Any account can perform any operation on an HBase cluster without being authorized, including disabling and dropping tables and performing major compaction.

 **Note:**

-For clusters without Kerberos authentication, users can forge identities to access to the cluster service even when HBase authorization is enabled.
-Therefore, we recommend that you create a cluster with high security mode \(i.e. supporting Kerberos\) as detailed in [Kerberos Security Document](intl.en-US/User Guide/Kerberos authentication/Introduction to Kerberos.md#).
+For clusters that do not have Kerberos authentication, users can forge identities to access the cluster service, even when HBase authorization is enabled.
+Therefore, we recommend that you create a high-security cluster \(for example, supporting Kerberos\) as detailed in the [Introduction to Kerberos](reseller.en-US/User Guide/Kerberos authentication/Introduction to Kerberos.md#).

 ## Add configuration {#section_q4z_qmb_bfb .section}

-In Configuration Management, choose **HBase** \> **Configuration** \> **hbase-site** \> **Custom Configuration** in the HBase cluster.
+In the Configuration Management page, choose **HBase** \> **Configuration** \> **hbase-site** \> **Custom Configuration** in the HBase cluster.

 Add the following parameters: